hmslima/sambahsacompletegrammar/sambahsa.md

 I did my best to teach you each sound, but if you really can't learn some of them – but I believe you can – it's not the end of the world!!!
-If you can't pronounce sounds like /x/ e /ç/, no-one you put you in a jail if you use /ʃ/ and /h/ in their places.
+If you can't pronounce sounds like /x/ or /ç/, no-one you put you in a jail if you use /ʃ/ and /h/ in their places.
 If you can't pronounce the japanese “r”, use our “r”.
 The good news is that the difficult sounds are rarely used, with the exception of the vowels not found in